The Fossil DB schemas can be perused, in the form of commented SQL, in /dir/sql.

 FSL_USER()

-Returns the current value of fsl_cx_user_get(), or NULL if that is not set.
+Returns the current value of fsl_cx_user_get()

 Example: